Rigidity of Julia sets for Henon type maps: Green currents and rigidity of Julia sets

 Theorem \ref{th_Green} applied to $f^{-1}$ implies that $d^{-n} (f^n)_*(\omega_\FS)$ admit quasi-potentials $v_n$ which decrease to a quasi-potential $v$ of $T_-$.
 Moreover, all these functions are continuous out of $I_-$ and we deduce from the proof of Theorem \ref{th_Green} that $v_n-v$ is bounded by a constant times $d^{-n}$ on each compact subset of $\P^2\setminus I_-$.
-So we can write using the intersection numbers introduced in Section \ref{section_Kahler}
+So we can write using the intersection numbers introduced in Section \ref{section_Kahler} and the convergence result established there,

 By hypothesis, $\|\ddc S_n\|=o(d^n)$ and $\langle S_n,T_-\rangle\to 1$, hence the last sum converges to 1.
 Therefore, we get $\|R_n\|\to 1$.

 Let $T$ be any cluster value of $R_n=d^{-n}(f^n)^*(S_n)$.
 This is a positive current of mass $1$.
 We have to show that it is equal to $T_+$.
 Since $S_n$ have supports in a given compact subset of $\P^2\setminus I_-$, the current $T$ is supported on $\overline K_+$.
 By Theorem \ref{th_K_rigid}, it is enough to check that $T$ is $\ddc$-closed or equivalently $\ddc R_n\to 0$.